Buick GL8: GL8 Century (2022)

-The fourth generation Buick GL8 was unveiled in August 2022 and is now called the Buick GL8 Century.
+In August 2022, SAIC-GM introduced the Buick GL8 Century or Buick Century.
 The GL8 Century was previewed by the Buick GL8 Flagship Concept.
 It is the first Buick to adopt the new Pure Design philosophy, which will be seen in next-gen Buick models.

 The GL8 Century is available in three models: the base GL8 Century, the mid-range GL8 Century Avenir, and the top-of-the-line GL8 Century Flagship.
-Both the base model and Avenir are available in single tone paint, while the Flagship is available in two-tone with a special paint treatment.
-The base model and Avenir are available in 7-seat and 6-seat configurations respectively, with the Flagship available with 4-seat configuration.
+Both the base model and Avenir are available in single-tone paint, while the Flagship is available in two-tone with a special paint treatment.
+The base model and Avenir come in 7-seat and 6-seat configurations respectively, with the Flagship available with 4-seat configuration.

 On the exterior, the front consists of shark-nose-like styling, a large trapezoid grille, and dual-direction headlights with a redesigned light signature.
 The rear features full width taillights.
 The base model features slightly different styling from the Avenir and Flagship.
 The GL8 Century is the first production model to wear Buick's new corporate emblem.

-On the interior of the Flagship, there are only four seats, like in other luxury minivans in the segment.
+On the interior of the Flagship, there are only four seats, like in other ultra-luxury minivans in the segment.
 The front and rear are separated by a divider equipped with a 32" screen flanked with Bose speakers on both sides.
 Storage drawers are equipped below the screen.
 The heated captain's chairs are upholstered in Nappa-leather and feature 18-way power adjustment, ottomans, and are equipped with Bose speakers in the headrests.
 The infotainment system and seats are controlled by an 8-inch touchscreen.
 Other features include a 21-speaker Bose Executive Edition sound system, 5G internet connectivity, Apple CarPlay, and Baidu CarLife.
 The roof features a starry evening sky headliner, comparable to that of Rolls-Royce's Starlight Headliner.

+The GL8 Century has many different colors available for the exterior and interior, depending on the trim level.